gelonezi/gelonezi-explorerio-docs/src/docs/index.md

 # ExplorerIO Documentation

-Welcome to the central documentation hub for **ExplorerIO**, an open-source tool to navigate and manage files on cloud storage services.
+Welcome to the central documentation hub for **Gelonezi ExplorerIO**, an open-source tool to navigate and manage files on cloud storage services.

 ## What is ExplorerIO?